 At times, a supervisor or supervisors will attempt to bully you into not reporting a claim.
 They may say things like, “I wouldn’t file a claim if you want to keep your job.”
 Or they may tell you there was no way you could have been hurt on the job, that it’s impossible.
 First off, don’t listen to them.
 I know it’s hard.
 However, you have a legal right to file a workers’ compensation claim if you were hurt on the job.
 In fact, delaying a report of a claim may be more harmful to you than actually reporting the claim.

-The law provides protections to you once you have filed a claim and we can help you navigate them at the law offices of Benjamin Y. Gerber.
+The law provides protections to you once you have filed a claim and we can help you navigate them at Gerber & Holder Workers' Compensation Attorneys.
 Also, any and all consultations are free and confidential, so it never hurts to talk to us and ask questions.

 The clock is ticking on your case.
 A work injury claim can take a surprisingly long time, and the longer you wait, the longer it may take to receive the benefits owed to you.
 Also, the Georgia statute of limitations restricts the amount of time injured workers have to file a claim to within one year of the accident date—not two years as in other personal injury claims.